TechToThePeople/parlparse/README.md

-The data published by the EP needs some massaging to be extracted in a useful format.
+you need the latest version of q (>1.4 to work -bug on escaping ") The data published by the EP needs some massaging to be extracted in a useful format.

 These are the steps: